 The programme is delivered by international academic staff with solid experience in their subject areas.
 All our core teaching faculty members are active researchers, attesting to the belief that the best pedagogy comes from the faculty actively engaged in knowledge production themselves.

 Our MA programme is very flexible, so you can choose from two pathways depending on your interests.
 We offer a more traditional pathway in International Relations and a pathway in International Conflict and Security.

 Why study MA in International Relations at NC IUL?

-The MA in International Relations with Pathways is a one year program, which provides students with in-depth, interdisciplinary knowledge of the issues and challenges that face foreign affairs.
+The MA in International Relations is a one year program, which provides students with in-depth, interdisciplinary knowledge of the issues and challenges that face foreign affairs.
 The structure of our MA ensures that students gain the expertise and training required for the choices of careers they make upon graduation.

 The Programme has been designed with two distinctive features in mind: a more traditional programme in International Relations that is reflected in the choice of materials, case studies and topics analysed such as international law, development and poverty, economic aspects of globalisation and international security; and a programme in International Conflict & Security that gives our students a chance to apply theoretical knowledge to war and security studies, which focuses on the analysis of the causes and dynamics of violent conflict, strategy, insurgencies and counterinsurgencies, the international governance of conflicts and the spaces where these take place.

 Our MA in International Relations promotes critical thinking, problem-solving, and creativity with respect to international relations.